subinabid/blog/_posts/2019-07-02-badminton.md

 3. Dont care about strings at the beginning.
 Whatever came with the racket is good for starters.
 Change it in 6 months or when you break it or when you feel its too loose.
 Yonex BG65 is a great string and 22 lbs is a decent tension.
 Max tension will be printed on your racket.
 Beyond that, the racket would break .
 It would cost you about Rs 350.
 4. Mavis 10 is a good shuttle to start with

+### Update on 27/06/2019
+Broke my Voltric.
+Guess it couldnt take 23 pounds.

 ### Update on 23/07/2019
 Have been playing with my [Arcsaber](https://www.sportsuncle.com/yonex-arcsaber-69-light-badminton-racket.html) for a while and I am absolutely in love with it.